Hanife Çetiner

 Hanife Çetiner died on 10 January 2011 in İzmir after suffering a heart attack.
 Her body was interred at the Balçova Upper Cemetery.

-During her career, Hanife Çetiner took part in many activities with non-governmental organizations.
-In 1995, together with Ege Orman Foundation she initiated the charity event 'Ateşsiz Piknik'.
-Starting from May, every year she tried to spread the news about this event by organizing picnics with different NGOs and schools.
+Also an avid environmentalist, Hanife Çetiner supported many charitable organizations.
+For example, in 1995, together with Ege Orman (Forestry) Foundation she launched the charity event 'Ateşsiz Piknik' (Fire-free Picnic) to prevent forest fires.
+Starting from May, each year she tried to spread the news about this event by organizing picnics with different NGOs and schools.